Hardhat-Enterprises/AutoAudit/docs/onboarding/secrets_management.md

 ## Overview

 Secure handling of secrets is critical to maintaining the integrity and confidentiality of the AutoAudit system.
-This document outlines the best practices and technical implementations for secrets management across development, CI/CD, and production environments.
+This document outlines best practices and technical implementations for managing secrets across development, CI/CD, and production environments.

 ## Local Development